-\item {\it Electronic health record}: ICU Electronic health records contain longitudinal measurements of clinical features from patients admitted to Intensive Care Units \citep{johnson2020mimic}.
-These data exhibit biologically meaningful temporal patterns, crucial for monitoring a patient’s health conditions.
-While FPCA has been applied to analysis in longitudinal data \citep{yao2005functional,yao2005functional_reg,chiou2007functional,wang2016functional}, it may not be suitable for electronic health records due to the non-identical distribution of features and patients. \end{itemize}
+\item {\it Electronic health records}: ICU electronic health records (EHRs) contain longitudinal trajectories of clinical features collected from patients admitted to intensive care units \citep{johnson2020mimic}, reflecting biologically meaningful temporal patterns that are crucial for monitoring patients' health status.
+Dimension reduction on patient-level EHR data can provide an interpretable summary for assessing and tracking the status of a patient.
+While FPCA has been widely applied in longitudinal data analysis \citep{yao2005functional,yao2005functional_reg,chiou2007functional,wang2016functional}, it may not be suitable for EHR data due to the non-identically distributed nature of clinical measurements across different features. \end{itemize}